peteroome/peteroome.github.com/_posts/2014-03-03-prototyping-with-heroku-nordevcon-talk.md

 ---
 layout: post
 comments: true
-title: Prototyping With Heroku talk at NorDevCon
+title: Prototyping With Heroku Talk At NorDevCon
 ---

 I gave a talk at [NorDevCon](http://nordevcon.com/#pete_roome) on Friday (28/02/2014).
 This is the second NorDevCon i've attended and I can safely say it's growing into a great event.
 The Developer conference showcases local and national talent and covers topics ranging from apprenticeships and education to abusing C# and language composition.